 We recommend Lake Minnewanka for experienced paddlers or stay close to the shore.

-Like many places in Banff National Park in the summer, the parking lots fill up fast.
+Like many places in Banff National Park in the summer, the free Lake Minnewanka parking lot fills up fast.
 Getting there early is your best bet for a day of paddle boarding on Lake Minnewanka.

 Looking for something else to do around Lake Minnewanka, try hiking Stewart Canyon.